Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/01-loggingin.md

 For a Mac computer, use software called [Xquartz](https://www.xquartz.org/)
 #### Windows
 For a Windows computer, use software called [MobusXterm](https://mobaxterm.mobatek.net/)
+#### Linux
+The default Unix Shell for Linux operating systems is usually Bash.
+On most versions of Linux, it is accessible by running the (Gnome) Terminal or (KDE) Konsole or xterm, which can be found via the applications menu or the search bar.
+If your machine is set up to use something other than Bash, you can run it by opening a terminal and typing `bash`.

 > ## Download and install the correct ssh software for your computer
 >